 These days, there is no mask; if I am happy I am happy.
 If not, I don’t hide it.
-If I’m in a mood, I stay away from others but I won’t use a mask to keep my feelings in check and I find it hard to spend time with people who still keep up the mask.
+If I’m in a mood, I stay away from others.
+I won’t use a mask to keep my feelings in check.
+I find it hard to spend time with people who still keep up the mask.
 I see the false layer through eyes of compassion but it makes me feel incredibly uncomfortable.

 Changing the status quo is the hardest part when others don’t want to change.
-There is often a subconscious demand that you stay the same but that demand must be ignored.
+There is often a subconscious demand that you stay the same.
+This demand must be ignored.
 This is the cost of an authentic life and a challenge which is often faced.

 I also had the realisation that to be authentic, I had to take care of my own needs.
 I found in so many of my relationships that I was giving a great deal and this wasn’t being returned or that I took a great deal and wasn’t giving as much in return.
 There was no balance.